Endoscopies are helpful, but there is little information about possible problems associated with the procedure.

 AEs that were assigned Level 2 or higher were considered "significant," because they led to increased medical costs and potential risks from unanticipated medical care.

-Advanced or interventional procedures experienced a higher AE rate of 65 of 1,167 events, or 5.6 percent total.
+Advanced or interventional procedures experienced a higher AE rate of 65 of 1,167 events, or 5.6% total.
 There were 10 cases of confirmed bleeding and 13 perforations.
 These results were published in the June 2016 issue of the Journal of Pediatric Gastroenterology and Nutrition.

 Using data gathered in the study, the Digestive Health Institute worked with the North American Society of Pediatric Gastroenterology, Hepatology and Nutrition to create the first quality improvement guidelines for pediatric endoscopy, published in 2017.